categories

 The Power of the Basic Allotment for Texas Schools

-The public education system in Texas is one of the largest in the nation, with more than 1,200 school districts and public charter schools and just under 9,000 school campuses.
+The public education system in Texas is one of the largest in the nation, with more than 1,200 school districts and public charter schools and over 9,000 school campuses.
 Our schools employ more than 776,000 people—approximately half of whom are teachers—to educate 5.5 million Texas students.

 The basic allotment does a lot for our school districts, including solving three main challenges in particular and adding one big benefit.
 Three main challenges — funding teacher pay raises, addressing rising inflation, and reducing recapture—can all be addressed by one school funding solution.
 The solution is raising the basic allotment.